-- 4. After attaching the truck underride (or making sure the existing one can withstand the 200 k-N [45,000 lbs.] load), check for interference problems as described below. - A. Temporarily position "Upper Frame Support" (P.N.
-2501651-0000) against the rear of the truck frame (refer to Figures 1 and 2) and check for interference problems.
+B. Temporarily position "Upper Frame Support" (PN 615578) against the rear of the truck frame (refer to Figure 2) and check for interference problems.
 Interference problems with tail lights, dump bodies (in up position), etc. should be corrected before proceeding.
 (The cross member on the Upper Frame Support may be removed after attachment to underride.)

 - 5. The Backup and Support Frame are pre-assembled at the manufacturing facility and therefore should arrive as a complete assembly.
 Attach the Cartridge to the Backup and Support Frame Assembly using the 1/2" nuts and washers attached to the Cartridge.
-Tighten the nuts until the lock washers are fully compressed. - 6.
-Secure the Jacks on the Cartridge and Backup into the "DOWN" position and "elevate" the Cartridge to 305mm ± 5mm [12" ± 1/4"] at front, 330mm ± 5mm [13" ± 1/4"] at rear from the ground.
+Tighten the nuts until the lock washers are fully compressed (refer to detail drawings). - 6.
+Secure the Jacks on the Cartridge and Backup into the "DOWN" position and "elevate" the Cartridge to 305 mm ± 5 mm [12" ± 1/4"] at front, 330 mm ± 5 mm [13" ± 1/4"] at rear from the ground.
 The Cartridge jack may have been shipped separately from the Cartridge.
 See the decal on the rear of the Cartridge for assembly instructions.
-Torque bolts to no more than 35 N-m [25 ft. lbs.]. - 7.
-Attach the "Support Frame Attachment Bracket" (2 ea., Part No. 2501641-0000) to the upper holes of the "TMA Support Frame" (Part No. 2728291-0000) using the 1" diameter pins.
-(Lower holes are for height adjustment if necessary.)
+Torque bolts to no more than 35 N-m [25 ft-lb]. - 7.
+Attach the "Support Frame Attachment Bracket" (2 ea.
+PN 605399) to the upper holes of the Support Frame, (PN 615554) using the 1" diameter pins.
+Lower holes are for height adjustment if necessary (see Figure 4).

-8. Attach the "Upper Frame Support" (P.N.
-2501651-0000) to the attachment Bracket using the 1" x 3" grade 5 bolts.
+8. Attach the "Upper Frame Support" (PN 615578) to the attachment Bracket using the 1" x 3" grade 5 bolts.
 Center the Upper Frame support to the Attachment Brackets before tightening.
-Torque the nuts to 240 N-m [175 ft.-lbs.].
+Torque the nuts to 240 N-m [175 ft-lb].

-9. Check again to assure that the front of the Cartridge is at 305mm [12"] high and the rear of the Cartridge is set at 330 mm [13"] high.
-Roll the Cartridge, Backup, and Support Frame Assembly up to the truck frame.
+9. Check again to assure that the front of the Cartridge is at 305 mm [12"] high and the rear of the Cartridge is set at 330 mm [13"] high.
+Move the Cartridge, Backup, and Support Frame Assembly up to the truck frame.
 Center the "Upper Frame Support" on the truck frame (with underride) and tack weld in place.
-Note: The Upper Frame Support must be in intimate contact with the truck frame and centered, before welding.
+Note: The Upper Frame Support must be in intimate contact with the truck frame and centered before welding.

-Note: If there is interference with something on the truck which cannot be moved, the Upper Frame Support may be disassembled from the Support Frame Attachment Brackets and assembled to the truck frame by inverting the Upper Frame Support as shown in Figure 4 and then locating and welding it using the dimensions and cautions as shown in Figure 1 and 2.
+Important: If there is interference with something on the truck which cannot be moved, the Upper Frame Support may be disassembled from the Support Frame Attachment Brackets and assembled to the truck frame by inverting the Upper Frame Support as shown in Figure 5 and then locating and welding it using the dimensions and cautions as shown in Figure 1 and 2.
 Angle cross member may need to be cut out at this time in order to proceed.

-- 10. Remove the 1" diameter pins from the Support Frame and Support Frame Attachment Brackets and move the Cartridge, Backup, and Support Frame Assembly away from the truck. - 11.
+- 10. Remove the 1" diameter Pins from the Support Frame and Support Frame Attachment Brackets and move the Cartridge, Backup, and Support Frame Assembly away from the truck. - 11.
 Weld the "Upper Frame Support" to the truck frame per Underride Assembly drawing.
-Note: Minimum weld length to each frame (excluding gusset welds) is 380mm [15"].
-(See note A in step #4).
-Weld the four Gussets (Part No. 2725051-0000) as shown making sure there is adequate bolt clearing near the holes.
-Paint the exposed metal parts using the primer and spray paints provided (See Figures 1 and 2).

-12. Position "Lower Truck Brackets" (P.N.
-2723711-0000) as shown in Figure 5.
-Place one 13mm [1/2"] thick "Shim" (P.N.
-2723151-0000) under each "bracket, Lower Truck" (P.N.
-2723711-0000).
-Attach with 3/4" diameter x 4" long all thread hex bolts, and torque to 200 N-m [150 ft-lbf].
+Note: Minimum weld length to each frame (excluding gusset welds) is 380 mm [15"] (see Part A in Step #4).
+Weld the four Gussets (PN 610073) as shown making sure there is adequate bolt clearance near the holes.
+Paint the exposed metal parts using the primer and spray paints provided (see Figure 2 and 3). - 12.
+Position Lower Truck Brackets (PN 605505) as shown in Figure 6.
+Place one 13 mm [1/2"] thick Shim (PN 614055) under each Lower Truck Bracket (PN 605505).
+Attach with 3/4" diameter x 4" long all thread H.H. bolts, and torque to 200 N-m [150 ft-lb].